Nuclear energy should be kept out of politics: Russia's Rosatom

 A conflict between Russia and Ukraine following the ouster of Ukraine’s pro-Moscow president and annexation of its Crimea region by Russia has highlighted the issue of energy security over concerns about the disruption of gas supply to Europe.

-Due to Russia’s intervention in Ukraine, the United States is finalizing possible new sanctions on Russia’s defense, energy and financial sectors, while European Union governments have agreed that new economic sanctions on Russia will take effect on Friday.
+Due to Russia’s intervention in Ukraine, the United States is finalising possible new sanctions on Russia’s defence, energy and financial sectors, while European Union governments have agreed that new economic sanctions on Russia will take effect on Friday.

-The European Commission has also issued a directive that warns member states against locking in to a single supplier for any kind of energy, including nuclear, to avoid dependency on Russian energy sources.
+The European Commission has also warned member states against locking in to a single supplier for any kind of energy, including nuclear, to avoid dependency on Russian energy sources.

 Heads of state have debated the strategy and will hold more talks in October.